rwb/ccjs300/README.md

 * [Freddie Gray was killed by the Baltimore police](https://en.wikipedia.org/wiki/Killing_of_Freddie_Gray) in April 2015.
 * Consider the hypothesis that police departments will reduce preventive enforcement (thereby leading to increased crime) when there is a highly publicized police killing.
 * We will refer to this as the *depolicing hypothesis*.
+* Click on the "Go to Offense Tables" link and consult Table 8 (you should do this for both 2014 and 2015).
 * Calculate the number of murders per 100,000 population in Baltimore in 2014.
 * Calculate the number of murders per 100,000 population in Baltimore in 2015.
 * Calculate the percent change in the Baltimore murder rate from 2014 to 2015.